Total in Cart:

 Scutellaria baicalensis

-Baikal Skullcap, 30 seeds per packet
+Baikal Skullcap, organic, 30 seeds

 Very easy to grow.
 Native to Lake Baikal, Mongolia, Siberia, and parts of China and is frost hardy.
 It likes full sun and dry soil.
 The root is used medicinally.
 It is antimicrobial and very high in flavonoids.